Carsten Stoll

 Shape Modeling International, 2009

-We address the problem of estimating the underlying body shape of a person wearing clothing.
-A statistical body model is fitted to 3D scan data of dressed subjects, using shape priors to infer the body surface beneath garments.
-This enables body shape estimation from practical input without requiring the subject to undress.
+We address the problem of estimating the underlying body shape of a person wearing clothing, fitting a statistical body model to 3D scan data using shape priors to infer the body surface beneath garments.

 A Statistical Model of Human Pose and Body Shape